All Episodes

 They are scared to death to fight for any principle.

-And at some point, you know, as as as Rush himself has said on more than one occasion, if the Republicans are going to offer up Democrat light, well, you can't beat the real thing.
+And at some point, you know, as Rush himself has said on more than one occasion, if the Republicans are going to offer up Democrat light, well, you can't beat the real thing.

 People are going to go for real Democrats.